Dru Drury: Natural history career

 Drury was keenly interested in entomology even before retiring as a silversmith and was the president of the Society of Entomologists of London from 1780 to 1782.
 He was also a member of the Linnean Society.
 Beginning in 1770, Drury corresponded with a number of entomologists from all over the world from India to Jamaica and America.
 He offered 6 dimes for any insect of any size from officers of merchant ships travelling afar.
 He also had a three-page pamphlet on instructions for collecting.
 It is through these connections that Drury received much of his collection.
 (26) To Mr. Keuchan, at Jamaica.
 June 13, 1774.You inquire after Mr. Smeathman, who is settled on the Coast of Africa.
 He, has been there almost three years but has sent nothing over except insects, a circumstance which astonishes us, for his patrons expected a great variety of subjects long before this in ye different branches of Natural History.
 Many of the insects that he has sent are surprisingly fine.
-A great number entirely new, especially among, the Coleoptera, some of which are very large. --From a collection of letters published in The Scientific Monthly.From 1770 to 1787, he published the three-part Illustrations of Natural History, Wherein are Exhibited Upwards of 240 Figures of Exotic Insects, with copperplates by Moses Harris.
+A great number entirely new, especially among, the Coleoptera, some of which are very large. --From a collection of letters published in The Scientific Monthly.From 1770 to 1782, he published the three-part Illustrations of Natural History, Wherein are Exhibited Upwards of 240 Figures of Exotic Insects, with copperplates by Moses Harris and Peter Mazell.
 This was later revised and republished under the title Illustrations of Exotic Entomology in 1837.
+A German translation of the first volume was published by Georg W. F. Panzer.
 Drury's work was self-published and many of his correspondences with various workmen in the publishing industry have survived.
 In the letters, detailed accounts of prices and publishing techniques are provided which shed light on Britain's early printing industry.
+The original drawings for this book, by Moses Harris and Mary Gartside, were recently rediscovered in rural Virginia, USA.